fscelliott/docsdonewell/_posts/2025-06-30-ai-changelog.md

 >
 > Previously supported Sensible Instruct methods (Query, List, and Table) remain available as SenseML methods with JSON configuration.

-Again, lots of telling without showing.
+Commentary: Again, lots of telling without showing.
 Too much passive voice.
 Without some tailor-made prompting, Claude also can't glean from the docs that we're removing this feature in order to pave the way for a better feature.

 ### My version